5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 Last year, Chicago Police Sgt.
 Shawn Kennedy was tapped to join a working group that focused on officer wellness.

-Kennedy was part of a group that went around to each police district to encourage officers to seek help if they were struggling emotionally.
+Kennedy was part of a group that went to each police district to encourage officers to seek help if they were struggling emotionally.

 "That was the first time that we proactively went out and talked to every district and unit on every watch," Kennedy said.
 "The only way to listen to officers is to actually go out there where they work at and talk with them, and that's what we've been doing."